 Zvex Woolly Mammoth pedals are more than massive bass fuzz effects units—they’re hand-painted works of art.
 You can sculpt your fuzz using the EQ, Pinch, or Wool knobs, letting you customize your sound as much as the company customizes its pedals.
 The thick fuzz from this pedal has made it a favorite of Muse bassist Chris Wolstenholme and can give your tone that same hard-driving distortion.
 The Pinch knob adjusts the waveform’s pulse width and is where you hear this pedal’s true versatility, going from smooth and creamy to reedy and brassy with the turn of a knob.
 The wool setting, meanwhile, is what makes this thing a mammoth, letting you choose how much “fur” you want on your notes.

-Darkglass is a young effects company that’s become better-known for its guitar pedals but also has an impressive array of high-quality bass effects, including this Duality fuzz pedal.
-As the name suggests, this pedal can be used by either bassists or guitarists, but the blend control and low-pass filter give you a lot of ways to sculpt your low end and keep your sound punchy and tight even with the distortion, making it uniquely suited to addressing the issues bassists often face when looking for a good fuzz.
+Darkglass is a young effects company that’s become better-known for its bass guitar pedals but also has an impressive array of high-quality bass effects, including this Duality fuzz pedal.
+The blend control and low-pass filter give you a lot of ways to sculpt your low end and keep your sound punchy and tight even with the distortion, making it uniquely suited to addressing the issues bassists often face when looking for a good fuzz.

 The duality dial is the real magic of this pedal.
 Turning it fully to the left gives you a gated sound that’s reminiscent of the maxed out setting on the Woolly Mammoth above; going the other way gives you a more high-gain fuzz with a tighter sound profile.
 The blend and filter knobs give you an almost endless variety of effects levels to match any style.
 Hands down, this is one of the best bass fuzz pedals.